StanPlatinum/snapshot-attack-demo/README.md

 #### Record

-The attacker needs to take snapshot (using `./take_snapshot_step-1.sh`) when he/she can determine that the snapshot is flushing.
+The attacker needs to take a snapshot (using `./take_snapshot_step-1.sh`) when he/she can determine that the snapshot is flushing.
 In our demo, we modified the untrusted part of Intel SGXSDK, to facilitate the attacker to decide the timing.

 After the Redis server is running, run `./take_snapshot_step-2.sh` to complete the snapshot collection.